 |150 x 160 x 80 mm, 1385 g||134 x 91 x 67 mm, 574 g|

 Body comparison: Canon 1Ds Mark III vs Olympus E-M1 II

 The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Olympus E-M1 II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (49 percent) than the Canon 1Ds Mark III.
 Moreover, the E-M1 II is substantially lighter (59 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.